Whitewolf7658/Whitewolf7658.github.io/README.md

 **Contact:** Hwnwx/1257601320635076609 | https://www.roblox.com/users/1660464640/profile

-*Focus Areas: 3D Coordinate Space, Custom Physics, and Script Optimization.*
+*Focus Areas: 3D Coordinate Spaces, Custom Physics, Script Optimization, Mathematical Systems, Physics.

-*Core Strengths: Finding hidden memory leaks, cleaning up unoptimized code, and solving general and complex bugs that break game servers and more, Creating script and writing frameworks that can be scaleable.*
+*Core Strengths: Debugging complex systems, tracking down memory leaks and performance issues, optimizing existing code, and building scalable systems and frameworks.*

 ---

 ## About Me!

-When I first set out to make my very first game back in early 2023, I was quickly rudely awoken to the complex or what I thought at the time complex systems of Roblox Studio and scripting in general!
-I was completely clueless at the time and confused about pretty much everything! like how to use Studio's tools, how to make systems, and how to make them communicate properly.
+When I first tried making my own game back in early 2023, I was pretty quickly introduced into just how complicated Roblox Studio looked and how confusing scripting was at the time.
+I was completely clueless about basically everything, from using Studio properly to understanding how different systems work, how they were built and how they communicated eventually with each other.

-Instead of quitting, I decided to focus entirely on learning how programming actually works.
-I spent countless hours trying to drill the basic concepts in, slowly I saw progress, and as I slowly got better I tried moving onto the more advanced side of development but I was struggling to learn as I frankly didn't know what to learn.
-I had then reached a stalemate..
-I didn't know how to progress, or where to look, Eventually I reached out to close friends about what I had been doing and my interest in making my own game one day, my friend then introduced me to a group of his friends older friends who are currently in university for computer science and are highly experienced in game scripting as they do it themselves, some of them have even made both Indie games on steam and games on Roblox!
-They essentially became my tutors while I tried to learn, they helped by guiding me through the complex mathematical and the backend design concepts of scripting.
-They were a crucial part in me being where I am today.

-For almost the last three years, I have dedicated 2 to 3 hours daily (Or tried to some days) to truly understanding scripting with the help of what I see as my mentors.
-My routine had relied heavily on a constant loop, the first step was learning a concept that was hard for me at the time with the help of that group (Things like mapping rotated 3D spaces, calculating an exact object intersections, or handling custom physics momentum) and then consolidating my knowledge through writing a Luau code to verify my learning, I would then figure out the errors and how to fix them, and finally try translating that knowledge directly over to Roblox with the help of the group my friend introduced me to.
+Instead of giving up, I tried focusing on actually learning how programming/scripting worked.
+I decided I was going to try dedicate some time each day to learning, in turn I ended up spending countless days learning the basics and slowly started making progress, but eventually reached a point where I frankly didn't know what I was supposed to learn next, I was at a complete stalemate.
+After some time I decided I'd try reaching out to some friends to see if they had anything to say, and one of them ended up introducing me to a small group of experienced programmers and computer science students in university who became my mentors.
+They helped me understand the more difficult mathematical and backend concepts that I was struggling to learn by myself.

+For almost the last three years, I've tried to dedicate around 2–3 hours a day to improving my scripting.
+Most of my learning follows the same process: learn a concept, try implementing it myself in Luau, find what I've done wrong, debug it, and then apply it to an actual Roblox system, Then try again.
+This is how I've worked through things like rotated 3D spaces, object intersections, custom physics and momentum.

-The two systems below were built completely from scratch, with the exception of the Drone and Ring models/assets, as I don't specialize in 3D modelling (All of the scripting is entirely my own) While my mentors were a massive help in teaching me throughout the process, the actual development, debugging, and building of these systems was done by myself.
-Both took roughly 3–4 months of fairly intense daily coding and a lot of trial and error, especially when tracking down physics edge cases, memory leaks, and issues with server remotes.
-A lot of the work also went into making sure the systems weren't unnecessarily expensive to run.
-This included keeping networking under control, validating important actions on the server, cleaning up connections and instances properly, and making sure everything remained stable with multiple players using the systems at once.
+The two systems below are the result of that process.
+With the exception of the Drone and Ring models/assets, all of the scripting is my own.
+My mentors were a massive help in teaching me, but the actual implementation and debugging was done entirely by me.
+Both projects took roughly 3–4 months of development, with a lot of that time spent dealing with physics edge cases, networking, memory leaks and the performance problems.

+*I also created the SFX for both the Portal and Drone.*

-## Project 1: The Quantum Portal System (Taken some inspiration from the Dr Strange Portal.
-Hence the ring)
+## Project 1: The Quantum Portal System (Taken some inspiration from the Dr Strange Portal, hence the ring)
 This is a working portal where you can actually see the other side!
 I built it from scratch to handle things like 3D physics momentum, player tracking across frames, and smooth rendering illusions between things called unaligned spaces.

 ### Showcase & Mechanics